The Pink Slipper Project connects your handmade slippers, washcloths, and pet blankets with women and children escaping domestic violence

 How You Can Help

 PSP does not gather knitted or crocheted items themselves.
 This eliminates the need to fundraise for shipping costs.
-Instead, coordinator Rachel Terrill contacts shelters to find those that are interested in receiving slippers and washcloths.
+Instead, the PSP coordinator contacts shelters to find those that are interested in receiving slippers and washcloths.

 When she does find interested shelters, PSP sets up “challenges” within its Facebook group.
 These challenges list the number of each item that the shelter requests.
 These items will be divided by age and gender to ensure that the shelter gets the types of items they need.